actonmass/actonmass.org/content/issues/election-reform.md

       with providing convenience to voters as some may be inclined to register to vote more efficiently.
     title: Same-Day Voter Registration
+  - title: Restoring the right to vote for incarcerated people
+    text: Restoring the right to vote for incarcerated people in Massachusetts is essential to the upholding of democracy and promoting reintegration and representation in our state.
+Allowing incarcerated individuals to vote is a huge step for providing reintegration into society as the right to vote is a fundamental right for all Americans.
+Restoring the right to vote for incarcerated individuals would uphold democratic beliefs that all citizens should have an equal opportunity to be represented.
+Guaranteeing representation for those who are incarcerated would help create a more inclusive and equitable society that doesn’t exclude those who have made mistakes in their past.
 learn_more:
   - link: https://www.commoncause.org/massachusetts/our-work/expand-voting-rights-election-integrity/election-day-registration/
     title: Common Cause